lexofficial29/memeget/README.md

 # Memeget

 **Memeget is a small program written in python for automatic meme gathering.
-The program gets its memes from the meme-api.herokuapp.com API.**
+The program gets its memes from the Reddit API.**

 # Installation

+**Install the python3 reddit api library**

+`pip3 install praw`

+**Setup an application in Reddit API to obtain tokens**

 **Download the latest version**